JernKunpittaya/keras2circom/README.md

 Then, the rest is just the same as above

 - Just run notebook in gen_MeanCheck.ipynb to generate keras file
-- Then, run `python main.py ./example/MeanCheck/mean_keras.keras` to generate output folder, consisting of -circuit.circom
+- Then, run `python main.py ./example/MeanCheck/mean_keras.keras` to generate `output` folder, consisting of
+  - `circuit.circom`
-  -circuit.json, which nothing since it this circuit has 2 inputs: one is input so unknown, while the other is witness which is unknown at first as well
+  - `circuit.json`, which nothing since it this circuit has 2 inputs: one is input so unknown, while the other is witness which is unknown at first as well
-  -circuit.py which allows us to calculate mean_check_out, Inside output folder, we create input.json like { "in": ["4", "4", "7"] }, then run `python output/circuit.py output/circuit.json output/input.json`, and we will get output.json
+  - `circuit.py` which allows us to calculate mean_check_out, Inside `output` folder, we create `input.json` like `{ "in": ["4", "4", "7"] }`, then run `python output/circuit.py output/circuit.json output/input.json`, and we will get `output.json`
-  -Briefly, with input.json, circuit.json, and output.json we can verify in circuit.circom and get output as well
+  - Briefly, with `input.json`, `circuit.json`, and `output.json` we can verify in circuit.circom and get `output` as well

 ## ==============================================================